-You will take in the picture-postcard sights of the Village Estaing, the Medieval village of Conques, and the Hole of Bozouls.
+You will take in the picture-postcard sights of the Village Estaing, the Medieval village of Conques, and also, the Hole of Bozouls.

 - Estaing, one of the ten local villages in Aveyron, lies at the feet of the impressive Aubrac Mountains.
 (Yes, you will be negotiating the mountain trails.)

 - Conques village is a mecca draw for all french culture admirers.
 You will find many ambling along deep in thought or occupying the many sidewalk cafe chairs deep in conversation with anyone who will listen.

 When you arrive at the Milau Viaduct, you will be pleased to know you have arrived at what was once deemed impossible to achieve, the tallest cabled- stayed bridge in the world.

 You have ridden for a very long time and yet you will not care one bit.

 - This one spans the valley and crosses the River tarn below for over 2,460 meters.
 The bridge’s height is impressive too, standing 19 meters higher than the Eiffel Tower back in Paris.

 Author’s Note: What was the sole reason for the French to build such a viaduct?
 Simple to allow you Adventure Motorbike Touring Riders to get to your destinations without any fuss.
 Mind you; there is the matter of toll charges.

 - The Valley of Tarn and Lot Rivers, formed by glaciers erosion over thousands of years.
 Melted water gathered at the bottom of the valley to create Corries or tarns (Scottish terms for Pots and Lochs.)